 Generally, the term “drag queen” refers to a person—often a cisgender man—who performs as an entertainer in (usually) female drag.
 While this is the most widely understood description, the modern art form encompasses much more than just female impersonation.
 These days, there are drag performers of all stripes: queer, straight, cisgender, transgender, men, women, and nonbinary people can appear in drag as men, women, or a persona that eschews the binary entirely.

-According to legend, the term "drag" came about as an acronym for “dressed resembling a girl” and dates back to the days of William Shakespeare.
-Whether the legend is true or not (probably not), the cultural phenomenon of cross-dressing theater performers can indeed be traced back to the Elizabethan era—when men played female roles, as it was considered lewd for women to be seen onstage.
+According to legend, the term “drag” came about as an acronym for “dressed resembling a girl” and dates back to the days of William Shakespeare.
+Whether that’s true or not (probably not), the cultural phenomenon of cross-dressing theater performers can indeed be traced back to the Elizabethan era when men played female roles, as it was considered lewd for women to be seen onstage.

 There are numerous examples of historical figures who dressed in drag to express of their queerness, such as Princess Seraphina (aka John Cooper) in 18th-century England, as well as French vaudeville performers in the late 19th century.

 Modern drag, however, can largely be traced back to Harlem’s 1960s ballroom scene and pageants like Miss Gay America, which began in 1972.
-Drag first reached mainstream awareness thanks to Jennie Livingston’s landmark 1990 documentary about New York City’s ball culture, “Paris Is Burning.”
+Drag first reached mainstream awareness thanks to “Paris Is Burning,” Jennie Livingston’s landmark 1990 documentary about New York City’s ball culture.

 Today, drag has expanded far beyond its underground origins, propelled in no small part by a certain multiple-Emmy-winning reality competition show hosted and executive produced by RuPaul Charles.
-While drag queens remain a cornerstone of LGBTQ+ nightlife, they can now be found everywhere, from theater stages to the silver screen, music videos, international tours, magazine covers, and even at the Met Gala.
+While drag queens remain a cornerstone of LGBTQ+ nightlife, they can now be found everywhere from the stage to the silver screen, music videos, international tours, magazine covers, and even at the Met Gala.

-The first step to becoming a drag queen is figuring out your personal concept, persona, and aesthetic in the privacy of your own bathroom or bedroom.
-Remember, drag can be any form of artistic expression that plays with gender stereotypes, so your goal does not necessarily need to be to realistically impersonate another gender.
+The first step is figuring out your personal concept, persona, and aesthetic in the privacy of your own bathroom or bedroom.
+Remember, drag can be any form of artistic expression that plays with gender stereotypes, so your goal doesn’t need to be realistically impersonating someone of another gender.

-Whether you intend to be a beauty queen, comedy queen, spooky queen, club kid, or anything else, you will need to invest time and funds in learning how to use, wear, and apply some combination of the following:
+Whether you intend to be a beauty queen, comedy queen, spooky queen, club kid, or anything else, you’ll need to invest time and funds in learning how to use, wear, and apply some combination of the following: